evan-buss/java-http/README.md

 ### Current Features

  - API data is stored on a PostgreSQL database
+ - Support for hosting and serving files.
+(HTML)
+ - Support for querying data from an API.
+  - Get requests on /api/members
+    - Support for parameters (name, role, age, name&age)
+  - Post requests on /api/members
+    - Submit with a json user object body

 ## Details
 - Uses TCP sockets